 - If you lock your suitcase, you should use a TSA-approved lock.

-- Use luggage tags with you name, destination address and cell phone.
+- Use luggage tags with your name, destination address and cell phone number.
 Put complete contact information on the inside of your luggage.

 - Don’t pack extra cash, expensive jewelry, cameras or computers in luggage that will be stowed.
 Carry all valuables with you.

 - Pack your medications in your carry-on or your purse.
 Although not required, it is a good idea to travel with your prescriptions in their original containers.
-This information is also useful should you have a medical emergency while traveling.
+This information is also useful in case you have a medical emergency while traveling.

-- And, don’t carry wrapped gifts because they maybe unwrapped to be inspected.
+- Don’t carry wrapped gifts since they may be unwrapped to be inspected.